Kidney Transplant

 Outreach Clinics

-IU Health offers kidney transplant outreach clinics in many Indiana locations.
-Those include Merrillville, Mishawaka, Fort Wayne, Lafayette, Vincennes and Evansville.
-This gives convenient pre-transplant and post-transplant care for patients.
+IU Health offers kidney transplant outreach clinics in Fort Wayne, Merrillville, Mishawaka, Lafayette, Evansville and Vincennes.
+These locations offer convenient pre-transplant and post-transplant care for patients.

-A few of these locations use advanced video-conferencing technology to allow virtual visits with IU Health transplant specialists.
-Thanks to these clinics, many patients are able to limit their trips to Indianapolis for specialized care.
+Thanks to these clinics, many patients are able to limit their trips to IU Health University Hospital in Indianapolis for specialized transplant care.

 Living Kidney Donation